skip to content

 Part IB consists of a combination of papers selected from six main schedules (A-F), plus a seventh one (H):

-- Schedule F: papers on topics in Greek and Latin Literature, Ancient Philosophy, Ancient History, Classical Art and Archaeology, Classical Philology and Linguistics, Interdisciplinary Classics and Classical Reception NOT related to specified Greek or Latin texts
+• Schedule F: papers on topics in Ancient Philosophy, Ancient History, Classical Art and Archaeology, Classical Philology and Linguistics, Interdisciplinary Classics and Classical Reception which are examined by submitted essay and do not include specified Greek or Latin texts in the original language(s)

 Combination Requirement